If you're using Cloudflare Workers, combine Hyperdrive and Neon for 10x query speed – Learn more

-Leverage read replicas for running data-intensive queries
+Leverage read replicas for running data-intensive analytics queries

 Suppose you have a sales table in your production database.
 The table and data might look something like this: